-Sitting in a huge natural basin at the foot of the Matterhorn, this town, once a high Alpine pasture, grew to become one of Europe’s most famous ski areas after 1934, when a road connecting it to the Valle d’Aosta was completed.
+Sitting in a huge natural basin at the foot of the Matterhorn, this town, once a high Alpine pasture, grew to become one of Europe's most famous ski areas when a road connecting it to the Valle d'Aosta was completed in 1934.
 It bustles in the winter and has become a popular spot for hikers in the summer, but it's sleepy for much of the rest of the year.

 Elsewhere In Piedmont and Valle d'Aosta

 These days this former medieval hospital's main draw is its richly detailed frescoes, from the 15th century...

 - 0 Hotels